kevinweber/inline-comments/readme.txt

 == Installation ==

 1. Upload Inline Comments into you plugin directory (/wp-content/plugins/) and activate the pastlugin through the 'Plugins' menu in WordPress.
 2. Configure the plugin via the admin backend.
+Take at least a closer look at the "Selectors" option to make the comments appear at the desired places.
 3. Optionally: Sign up to the Inline Comments newsletter to get notified about major updates.